cnpap/vtzac/docs/vite-plugin-integration.md

 # Vite Integration Guide

-Please ensure that NestJS has been integrated into your Vite project.
-If not yet integrated, please refer to the [NestJS Integration Guide](/nestjs-integration) first.
+With the combined strengths of NestJS + Vite, you can ship both Web and Electron clients from a single codebase.
+Run NestJS inside Electron with near‑zero adaptation—no extra refactors needed.
+If NestJS is not yet integrated into your Vite project, please refer to the [NestJS Integration Guide](/nestjs-integration) first.

 ## Quick Start